send-me-a-ticket/multi-screen-wallpaper-generator/README.md

 ## To use
 Simply download the exe and run.
 The application is wrapped to include python runtime and streamlit.
-Simply provide a blank email on first launch.
+You may provide a blank email on first launch (just press enter).

 [Download Here](https://github.com/send-me-a-ticket/multi-screen-wallpaper-generator/releases/tag/pre-release)